 Micro-tunnel Work at Route 146/Admiral Street

 The final segment of underground conduit to be installed will pass below Route 146 from the grass area adjacent to the Admiral Street off-ramp to the grass area adjacent to the Charles Street on-ramp.
-To install this segment, National Grid and its contractors will be using a method known as micro-tunneling (a process by which conduit – or pipe – is installed using a small rotating cutting head followed by the installation of pipe segments until the two existing sides are connected).
+To install this segment, Rhode Island Energy and its contractors will be using a method known as micro-tunneling (a process by which conduit – or pipe – is installed using a small rotating cutting head followed by the installation of pipe segments until the two existing sides are connected).
 Utilizing this process will limit the impact to traffic on Route 146 and the nearby surface roads.
 The work is expected to be complete in summer 2022.

 Phase II Construction Update